pieterberg/Smartie-Sorter/documentation/components.md

 - Fusion 360 archive files (.f3d) of the components
 - Fusion 360 archive file (.f3z) of the Colour Detection Mechanism
+- Fusion 360 archive file (.f3z) of the Smartie Hopper
 - Fusion 360 archive file (.f3z) of the Smartie Sorter

 ### 3.2.
 Fusion 360 Folder Structure